brimdata/zed/docs/lake/design.md

 ### Immutable Objects

-All imported data in a data pool is comprised of immutable objects, which are organized into data _segments_.
+All imported data in a data pool is composed of immutable objects, which are organized into data _segments_.
 Each segment is composed of one or more immutable objects all of which share a common, globally unique identifier, which is referred to below as `<tag>`.